 She is an advanced level ISST Certified Trainer/Supervisor in individual & Group ST. She co-directs the Indianapolis Center of the Schema Therapy Institute Midwest, a training, research and practice center with ISST approved training programs in individual, Group and Child-Adolescent ST. She offers training nationally and in collaboration with ISST Training programs internationally – thirteen countries so far.
 She has published research articles, book chapters, a training DVD and three books on Schema Therapy.
 Group Schema Therapy for Borderline Personality Disorder, Wiley 2012 and The Schema Therapy Clinician’s Guide: A Complete Resource for Building and Delivering Individual, Group and Integrated Schema Mode Treatment Programs, Wiley, 2014.

 Joan is a licensed Clinical Psychologist, Ph.D., an adjunct professor of clinical psychology, at Indiana University-Purdue University Indianapolis and was a faculty member of the Indiana University School of Medicine (IUSM), in Psychiatry for 25 years.
 She is the Research Director of the Center for BPD Treatment & Research of the IUSM/Eskenazi Community Mental Health Center.
 She is an investigator on a number of international schema therapy outcome studies and was awarded a National Institute of Mental Health (USA) award for a randomized controlled trial of Group Schema Therapy.
-Joan is a member of the Executive Board of the ISST and the Coordinator for Training & Certification 2012-2018.
+Joan was a member of the Executive Board of ISST as the Coordinator for Training & Certification from 2012 to 2018.

 ©2019 International Society of Schema Therapy e.V.

 International Society of Schema Therapy e.V. is a not-for-profit organization.
 Glossop-Ring 35, DE-61118 Bad Vilbel, Germany